fraserjubb/fm-huddle-landing-page/README.md

 1. I'm much more happy with my style guide process in terms of the notes I add when examining the design on Figma.

-2. I found the older Figma file a little more challenging as much of the information is missing when compared to more recent challenges on this website.
-It does make it a little more challenging as have to go by sight for a lot of it, but hopefully a skill I can continue to develop.
+2. I found the older Figma file a little more challenging as much of the information is missing when compared to more recent challenges on frontend mentor.
+It does make it a little more challenging as have to judge by sight for a lot of it, but hopefully a skill I can continue to develop.

 ### Continued Development